busetnrkl/npzd/README.md

 ### Introduction
 ---
 - A Fortran package to model the yearly cycles of nutrients, pythoplankton, zooplankton and detritus in a box-like system.
 The model was developed according to the descriptions and equations in "Introduction to the Modelling of Marine Ecosystems"[^1].
-- to be continued
+- The limiting nutrients is denoted as D, the bulk phytoplankton as P, the bulk zooplankton as Z and the bulk detritus as D.

 &nbsp;

 ### Calculations
 ---
-The following differential equations are solved:
+The following differential equations are solved for our model:

 **Our Set of Differential Equations**